The 12 Best Flashlights in 2024

 $

-The Skilhunt M150 is one of those flashlights that you’d have difficulty finding something you hate.
+The Skilhunt M150 is one of those flashlights that you’d have a hard time finding something that you hate.
 It’s solid in just about every way that matters.
 It’s made of aluminum alloy and uses the latest and greatest community favorite high CRI Nichia 519A LED.
 It accepts a 14500 lithium-ion battery (with onboard magnetic charging) and NiMH AA.
 The removable tail cap is magnetic, allowing the user to work hands-free in a pinch.
 Not to mention that it has three main light modes as well as a strobe for emergencies.

 AA